iamayushy/iamayushy/README.md

 <p align="center">
--   💻 I’m a a developer who loves both world of mobile and web development. <br/>
+-   💻 I’m a a developer who loves both world of mobile and web development <br/>
--   🌱 I love to code, build things & solve problems. <br/>
+-   🌱 I love to code, build things & solve problems <br/>
--   🤝 I am open to collaborate on any project that is impactful and makes the world a better place. <br/>
+-   🤝 I am open to collaborate on any project that is impactful and makes the world a better place <br/>
--   ⚡ I read articles about history and tech articles for future. <br/>
+-   ⚡ I read articles about history and tech articles for future <br/>
 </p>

 <h3 align="center">My Tools & Tech Stack 🛠️:</h3>